 - Next, a plastic scraping tool can be used to clean any stubborn bits of carbonized grease that weren't removed by the brush.

-- For a deeper cleaning, after brushing and scraping the lid, spray it with the Weber Grill Grate Cleaner found in our cleaning kits, which will break down the remaining grease.
+- For a deeper cleaning, after brushing and scraping the lid, spray it with the Weber Grill Grate Cleaner found here (US) or here (Canada), which will break down the remaining grease.
 Let the cleaner sit on the lid for about 30 seconds before wiping it with a damp paper towel.
 If you do not have the Weber Grill Grate Cleaner, you can use soap and water while the lid is warm, not hot.

 The photo below is of a lid that is in the process of being cleaned. you'll notice pieces of the carbonized grease have been brushed loose and are laying on the bottom/back of the lid.
 After brushing the carbonized grease loose, you can just brush or sweep it off into a dust pan.